jo3-l/blog/content/about.md

 Diploma program](https://www.ibo.org/programmes/diploma-programme/) in high school with 45/45 points.

-Besides programming, I also enjoy writing, playing tennis, and the very occasional anime/manga.
-My favorite anime this year was Frieren (I know, boring choice.
-Sorry not sorry.)
+Besides programming, I also enjoy writing, playing tennis, and the very occasional anime/manga; my favorite anime this year was Frieren.

 ## Programming experience and projects